Landlords Electrical Inspections & Certificates Southend

 A less severe fault that has the potential to become hazardous so should be rectified urgently.

-A non-dangerous fault which is recommended for repair, the repair is optional.
+A non-dangerous fault is recommended for repair.
+Repair is optional.

 We can offer a quote for any faults found within the electrical system.
-Faults can be repaired during the inspection (sometimes), or we can come back and undertake repairs.
+Faults can be repaired during the inspection (sometimes) or come back and undertake repairs.
 Alternatively, you can arrange the repairs yourself, and we’ll return when the faults are rectified.

-Once our electrician is satisfied, your Electrical system is safe, the required certification is written.
-The certificate shows the EICR has been undertaken by a qualified electrician and conforms to BS7671 (British Standard For Electrical Safety) and the 17th Edition IEE Wiring Regulations.
+Once our electrician is satisfied, your Electrical system is safe, and the required certification is written.
+The certificate shows the EICR has been undertaken by a qualified electrician and conforms to BS7671 (British Standard For Electrical Safety) and the latest Edition IEE Wiring Regulations.

 EICR Requirments For Landlords

-Only qualified electricians can undertake EICR’s.
-One of our experienced electricians will quickly discover any faults or deficiency within the system, which can then be repaired so the systems safe.
+Only qualified electricians can undertake EICRs.
+One of our experienced electricians will quickly discover any faults or deficiencies within the system, which can then be repaired, so the systems are safe.

 Tenants, letting agents and insurers should ask for a valid EICR before signing up or insuring your property.
 If you’re a homeowner, it’s recommended you undertake an EICR every ten years to check the condition of your electrical system.

-Every home has portable appliances that are plugged into a socket, held in hand and feature electrical leads with plugs.
+Every home has portable appliances plugged into a socket, held in hand, and features electrical leads with plugs.
 Examples of portable appliances are irons, kettles and toasters.
 While most portable appliances are very safe in this day and age, they can, unfortunately, become an injury, electrocution or fire risk.

-Every part of the electrical system is visually inspected, such as the consumer unit, sockets, switches, lights etc. The procedure is quick and takes the maximum of one hour.
+Every part of the electrical system is visually inspected, such as the consumer unit, sockets, switches, lights etc. The procedure is quick and takes a maximum of one hour.